Skip Navigation

 Injury

-Asparagus beetle adults feed on young shoots during the harvest season, chew holes in the shoots, and lay small, dark brown eggs standing on end on the spears.
+Asparagus beetle adults (Figure 1) feed on young shoots during the harvest season, chew holes in the shoots, and lay small, dark brown eggs standing on end on the spears (Figure 2).
 Shoots often become curved and irregular in shape due to beetle feeding.
-Larvae of the common asparagus beetle appear in spring and in fall, gnaw stems and leaves, and can virtually defoliate and severely weaken plants.
-Larvae of the spotted asparagus beetle usually appear just prior to or during berry formation, bore into developing berries, and eat pulp and seeds; spotted asparagus beetle larva can destroy three to four berries each before pupating in the soil.
+The larvae of the common asparagus beetle appear in spring and in fall, gnaw stems and leaves, and can defoliate and severely weaken plants.
+The larvae of the spotted asparagus beetle usually appear just prior to or during berry formation, bore into developing berries, and eat the pulp and seeds; spotted asparagus beetle larva can destroy three to four berries each before pupating in the soil (Figure 3).
 Damage to the plant in the fall weakens the plant, resulting in plants that produce poor yields the following spring.
 The damage also makes the plants more susceptible to disease.

-The common asparagus beetle, Crioceris asparagi (Linnaeus), is ¼ inch long, slender, and blue-black in color with three, yellowish-white squares on each wing cover.
-Its larvae are dark gray and slug-like, and can be found feeding on the foliage.
-The spotted asparagus beetle, Crioceris duodecimpunctata (Linnaeus), is slightly larger, reddish to orange in color, with six prominent black spots on each wing cover.
+The common asparagus beetle, Crioceris asparagi, is ΒΌ-inch long, slender, and blue-black in color with three, yellowish-white squares on each wing cover.
+Its larvae are dark gray and slug-like and can be found feeding on the foliage.
+The spotted asparagus beetle, Crioceris duodecimpunctata, is slightly larger, reddish to orange in color, with six prominent black spots on each wing cover.
 Its larvae are grayish-orange and slug-like, and feed only within the berries.
-Larvae of both species drop to the ground to pupate in the soil.
-Adult asparagus beetles overwinter in sheltered places, old fence posts, logs, etc. In New Jersey each species has two generations per year.
+The larvae of both species drop to the ground to pupate in the soil.
+Adult asparagus beetles overwinter in sheltered places, old fence posts, logs, etc. In New Jersey each species has two complete generations (egg to larva to adult) per year.

 Management of Asparagus Beetles